Lexus RX 350 Insurance Rates

 Rates are averaged for all Lexus RX 350 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Lexus RX 350 Insurance
+How to Find Cheap Lexus RX 350 Insurance

-Finding better rates on auto insurance not only requires being a safe and courteous driver, but also having good credit, being claim-free, and not having any coverage lapses.
-Spend time shopping around at every policy renewal by getting rate quotes from direct companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.
+Getting lower rates on auto insurance requires being a good driver, maintaining good credit, not filing small claims, and possibly raising deductibles.
+Spend time shopping around at every policy renewal by requesting rates from direct insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.

-Below is a brief review of the data touched on above.
+The following list is a brief summary of the data touched on above.

-- Consumers who purchase higher levels of liability will pay an extra $550 every year to go from 30/60 bodily injury limits to 250/500 limits
+- Consumers who purchase an increased level of liability coverage will pay about $550 annually to increase from a low limit to 250/500 limits

 Rate Tables and Charts